Master integrals for mixed QCD-QED corrections to charged-current Drell-Yan production of a massive charged lepton: Auxiliary integrals

-We show here the computation of auxiliary integrals needed to determine the integration constants of $g_{13,18}$ in Section \ref{sec:bound}.
-Let's look at a smaller system where the integral family is defined by
+In this appendix we discuss the computation of the auxiliary vertex integrals used to extract the boundary constants of $g_{13}$ and $g_{18}$ in Section \ref{subsec:3-3}.
+The two-loop vertex integral family considered here is identified by the set of propagators